LIVE WEBCAST: NFSv4.1 – Plan for a Smooth Migration

 The goal of the webinar is not to make specific recommendations, but equip the viewer with information that helps them ask the relevant questions, as well as get a keener insight to the consequences of storage choices.

-Bob Plumrigdge, SNIA Europe Board Member; Alex McDonald, Chair, SNIA Cloud Storage Initiative
+Bob Plumridge, SNIA Europe Board Member; Eric Hibbard, Chair SNIA Security TWG, Alex McDonald, Chair, SNIA Cloud Storage

-The European Commission (EC) has undertaken an effort to “harmonize” data protection regulations by proposing a new data protection framework that includes some noteworthy changes like defining a data breach to include data destruction, adding the right to be forgotten, adopting the U.S. practice of breach notifications, and many other new elements.
+Governments across the globe are proposing and enacting strong data privacy and data protection regulations by mandating frameworks that include noteworthy changes like defining a data breach to include data destruction, adding the right to be forgotten, mandating the practice of breach notifications, and many other new elements.
 The implications of this and other proposed legislation on how the cloud can be utilized for storing data are significant.
 Join this live Webcast to hear:

 •EU “directives” vs. “regulation”